joemcmanus/tankbotROS/README.md

     crontab -e
     @reboot /home/you/yourScript.sh

 Create a script that will start roscore, source the env file, start up the tankbot topic and then start flask.
-An exmaple of on I use is attached here as rosStart.sh .
+An exmaple of one I use is attached here as rosStart.sh .